Science Diction: Quarantine

 You might think of Mary Mallon, who many know as “Typhoid Mary.”
 In the early 1900s, she spent nearly 30 years in a cottage on a small island in New York City’s East River, all to prevent her from infecting others.
 But we’ve been using quarantine for millenia—well before we even understood germs existed and that they can be transmitted from person-to-person.
 And the origin of the word stretches all the way back to the mid-14th century, when Europe was swept by one of the biggest losses of human life in history: the Black Death.

 Science Diction is hosted and produced by Johanna Mayer.
 Our producer and editor is Elah Feder.
 We had additional story editing from Nathan Tobey, and fact checking help from Michelle Harris.
-Our composer is Daniel Peterschmidt.
+Our composer is D Peterschmidt.
 Charles Bergquist played the part of George Soper.